douthwja01/RAS-Challenge-2019/README.md

 Teams will be provided with a KUKA iiwa robot equipped with a gripper, microphone, camera, and tray of parts.
 The robot will be integrated to allow safe operation but will require programming through ROS.

+# Instruction to run the robot simulation:
+1. Ensure that ROS Master is running by typing `roscore` in the new terminal window.
+  The terminal window can be opened using `Ctrl + Alt + t`
+2. Once the roscore is up and running open the new terminal window (`Ctrl + Shift + t`) and type the following `roslaunch iiwa_moveit moveit_planning_execution.launch`
+3. After a few seconds, the new window with **Rviz** and **Gazebo** should be opened. **Rviz** is a scene visualization tool, which displays the robot you are going to control and the scene in which the robot is set. **Gazebo** is a simulation of the actual robot - any paths planned in **Rviz** will be shown in **Gazebo** (providing the path was valid)
+4. The `Pick and Place` demo script can be run using the following command (in a new terminal window) `roslaunch pick_place pick_place.launch`.
+At the current stage, the script is still being edited, hence the movement of the robot may or may not be shown.
+The instruction on how the script works will appear shortly.